 - Don't hold your breath.
 At times during fitness routines, you may feel as though you need to hold your breath.
 If you are not breathing, the baby is not breathing.
 Proper breathing keeps the blood oxygenated properly.

 - Don't engage in activities that involve your belly directly.
-Doing exercise during pregnancy that could cause trauma to the tummy are not approved for pregnant moms.
+Doing exercise during pregnancy that could cause trauma to the tummy is not approved for pregnant moms.
 Leave the medicine ball toss at the gym.

 It is vital before, during, and after pregnancy to stay active.
 The more active your body is during pregnancy, the more you will be able to enjoy the changes in your growing body.
 Exercise can relieve lower back pain, swelling, and stiffness associated with pregnancy.
 Be sure to discuss all routines with the doctor in charge of your care during the pregnancy.